David Carter (politician): Post-parliament

 Following his retirement from parliament, Carter was elected to the National Party's Board of Directors on 21 November 2020.
 He challenged Peter Goodfellow for the role of President but was unsuccessful.
 On 8 August 2021 he resigned from the board after another unsuccessful challenge to Goodfellow.
 He stated that he has "zero confidence" in Goodfellow, criticising the alleged "dysfunctional governance" of the party and lack of money to run a suitable campaign.

+In August 2024, Carter became chair of the Canterbury A&P Association board.